GW-BIC/Resources/README.md

 - [DuckDB](https://duckdb.org) - Creates an in-memory database which can be queried and mutated using SQL syntax.
 Provides APIs is Python, R, and Java
 - [Polars](https://pola-rs.github.io/polars/py-polars/html/reference/) - Performant, multi-threaded Dataframe manipulation library; meant as a replacement for Pandas
+- [PyGWalker](https://github.com/Kanaries/pygwalker) - A drag-and-drop library to graph a dataset for Explortatory Data Analysis within a Python environment.
+Also some mroe advanced features for feature selection etc..

 ## Other